2.30 CONSTRUCTION PERIOD

 Specification 1101.03 provides a definition for Reasonably Close Conformity.
 The District Construction Engineer should be consulted when determining compliance with, or the application of, "reasonably close conformity" for any questionable item.
 Reviews of test reports and work evaluation are also to be made in the District Office.
 Before recommending authorization for final payment, the requirements of Specification 1105.04 must be followed, particularly the last three paragraphs.
 Work which is not in "reasonably close conformity" but allowed to remain in place, shall be price adjusted.
 Guide schedules for determining price adjustments other than those covered by specifications are included in the Construction Manual 2.53.

 If the recommended price adjustment differs appreciably from the schedule, the recommendation should be submitted to the Office of Construction and Materials for approval.
-All price adjustments must be made using a Change Order.
+All price adjustments must be made using a contract modification.
 Unacceptable work (for any reason) which affects safety should be removed and replaced.

 C. Noncomplying Tests

-When there have been noncomplying tests, each occurrence must be reported and summarized on a sheet attached to Form 830436.
+When there have been noncomplying tests, each occurrence must be reported and summarized on a sheet attached to Form 830436 or saved as a “supporting document” to Form 436 in Doc Express.
 Format used for noncomplying test reporting is provided in Appendix 2‑33.
 The report should include:

 1. A list of all tests or measurements that have resulted in price adjustment(s).
-As shown in the example, only Change Order number, amount of adjustment, and basic information needs to be listed.
+As shown in the example, only contract modification number, amount of adjustment, and basic information needs to be listed.

 2. Amount (dollars and quantity) of the price adjustments are totaled and entered in the appropriate space on the face of the form.